Music

 Waipori Valley Song written by Bob McNeill

-Wide eyes written by Emily Griffiths
+Wide eyes written by Em Griffiths

 Cover design by Ceara McAuliffe Bickerton